vitalk/vim-simple-todo/README.md

 # Simple todo in Vim

-May be this is the smallest Vim plugin in the world.
+Maybe this is the smallest Vim plugin in the world.
 It adds some useful mappings for manage simple todo lists (example below) and nothing more.

 ```